Past Campaigns - Making London a Great Place to Grow Older

-Areas for action in the Age UK London manifesto include digital inclusion, making London’s housing age friendly and making transport in London accessible to all.
-Specific calls made in the manifesto include asking candidates to commit themselves to: retaining the Freedom Pass; ensure that a range of suitable, accessible and genuinely affordable housing options are available for older people in all London boroughs; provide funding for digital inclusion programmes for older Londoners; and appoint a Deputy Mayor or Mayoral Adviser to an Age Friendly London portfolio.
+Areas for action in the Age UK London manifesto included digital inclusion, making London’s housing age friendly and making transport in London accessible to all.
+Specific calls made in the manifesto included asking candidates to commit themselves to: retaining the Freedom Pass; ensuring that a range of suitable, accessible and genuinely affordable housing options were available for older people in all London boroughs; providing funding for digital inclusion programmes for older Londoners; and appointing a Deputy Mayor or Mayoral Adviser to an Age-friendly London portfolio.

-In early 2015, before the General Election, Age UK, our national partners, published their ambition for the next Parliament.
-Age UK wants older people to feel well, be safe at home, have enough money, be active in communities and have access to quality health and care services.
+In early 2015, before the General Election, Age UK, our national partners, published their ambition for the next Parliament, stating that older people should to feel well, be safe at home, have enough money, be active in communities and have access to quality health and care services.
 We feel our manifesto for London reflects what older people want across the country.
 We consulted with hundreds of older people, as well as organisations representing thousands more individuals, across every London borough to ensure we best represented what they wanted to say to the candidates.

 This is not the first time we’ve published a manifesto before a London mayoral election.
 Four years ago we called for the successful candidate to raise awareness of the contribution of London’s older population, work with Transport for London to ensure buses were fit for purpose and promote intergenerational activity in communities.
 We also worked with the Mayor of London, on programmes like Know Your Rights, which are essential in giving older people in the capital what they need.
 We trust programmes like this will continue into the future.